Breathalyzer Tests Are Not Always Accurate

 Different Factors That Can Impact a Breathalyzer’s Accuracy

 You have been pulled over or gone through a road stop.
-You blew into the breathalyzer (often times without taking a field sobriety test).
+You blew into the breathalyzer (oftentimes without taking a field sobriety test).
 Your test shows that you blew over 0.08 BAC.
 But is your blood alcohol really over the legal limit?

-There are a number of different factors which can impact the accuracy of a breathalyzer.
+There are a number of different factors that can impact the accuracy of a breathalyzer.
 Long term smokers, for instance, have a higher BAC because of the presence of acetaldehyde in their mouth.
 But other issues may also come into play:

 - Poorly calibrated machines.
-Breathalyers are often under serviced.
+Breathalyers are often under-serviced.
 They must be properly calibrated and have their batteries replaced to maintain its accuracy

 - Foreign substances can influence the test.
-Mouthwashes, toothache medications and breath fresheners can elevate the BAC reading of a breathalyzer test
+Mouthwashes, toothache medications, and breath fresheners can elevate the BAC reading of a breathalyzer test

 - Software issues.
 A breathalyzer runs on software which, like any technical device, does experience bugs and glitches